 - "And when not in use that third row folds flush into the floor, a benefit of the Expedition's fully independent rear suspension." -- Kelley Blue Book (2014)

 Over 50,000 car shoppers have purchased a car through the U.S. News Best Price Program.
 Our pricing beat the national average 86% of the time with shoppers receiving average savings of $3,221 off MSRP across vehicles.
 See what others paid for the Ford Expedition and get upfront pricing to make sure you don't overpay.
 Learn More »

 Next Steps: Ford Expedition

-- Find low financing rates for the Ford Expedition
+- View the best prices for the 2015 Ford Expedition

 - See Affordable Large SUVs rankings